Skip to Content

 • This dough will need a longer rising time than yeasted Danish pastry.
 For best results I like to allow the assembled, unbaked Danish pastries to rise overnight in the refrigerator before baking for breakfast in the morning.

-• I allow 1.5 – 2 days from feeding my starter to baking the finished pastries.
+• Allow 1 1/2 – 2 days from feeding the starter to baking the finished pastries.
 For example; feed your starter early Thursday morning, make the dough in the early afternoon.
 Laminate the dough Thursday evening and refrigerate the dough.
 Friday afternoon you can shape the Danish and refrigerate overnight.
 Bake the Danish Saturday morning.

 • You can shorten the timeline as you need.
 Just make sure to give the dough a rest any time the butter becomes too soft or the dough becomes tough.

-Ok, now you’re ready to make a gorgeous Apple Danish Bread or some luscious Cheese Danish.
+Ok, now you’re ready to make a gorgeous Apple Danish Bread, Bear Claws, or some luscious Cheese Danish.

 I think you’ll like these other breakfast and brunch treats: Sourdough CroissantsNew York Bagels, Onion & Poppyseed Bialys, Sourdough Coffee CakeApple Cider Donuts and French Crullers.